lupyuen/lupyuen.github.io/src/marathon.md

 - Concentrate 100% on our running and breathing.
 No worries about Phone Notifications, Emails, Social Media, AI, The Environment, ...

-TODO: Pain diagram

 _Ouch!
 Something hurts!_

 Don't fight the pain!
 Stop and walk.
-Continue running ONLY if we're really OK.
-(Pic above)
+Continue running ONLY if we're really OK...

-TODO: Run-Walk-Run pic
+TODO: Pain diagram

-_How slow exactly is Run - Walk - Run?_

-Actually: Not that slow!

-- Run Continuously: TODO Per km

-- Run - Walk - Run: TODO Per km

 # Marathon Training Plan